jgarber623/refresh-dc.org/src/events/_posts/2011-05-19-data-driven-design.md

   url: http://refreshdc-may2011.eventbrite.com/
 ---

-This month’s event focuses on the science of making data-driven design decisions and the art of knowing when to listen and when to ignore the numbers.
+This month's event focuses on the science of making data-driven design decisions and the art of knowing when to listen and when to ignore the numbers.
 Join us **this upcoming Thursday at [Viget Labs](http://www.viget.com/)** for a panel discussion with seasoned experts in design, development and strategy as we discuss techniques, tips, and helpful tools for making calculated design decisions.

 **Speakers:**